 - Deactivate your communication profiles for the order or create new ones, such as the Christmas profiles.
 Otherwise, your customers will receive the same old alerts again.

 - If your new price profile also includes other packages and some gift items, then your Christmas offer is ready to go on sale.

 Detailed instructions on how to do this can be found here.

 And one more note: The archiving of your job should have taken place preferably in the spring or summer.
 If too little time has passed since you offered the photos at your usual prices, your customers may not feel taken seriously.

 The Complete Guide: Secondary sales of photos with promotional newsletters

 1. Personalised Newsletters Boost Re-Orders

-Due to their personal nature, photos are particularly popular as gifts.
+Due to their personal nature, photos are particularly popular as gifts – this year likely even more so.
 Especially during the pre-Christmas season, you should inform your customers about interesting offers and how they can benefit from re-orders.